-Thanks to the relatively high amount of fat in avocados, guacamole has gotten a bad rap in certain diet circles.
-Avocados contain monounsaturated fat, though, which is actually a "healthy" fat that may contribute to improved cholesterol levels.
+Guacamole is in its heyday, and for good reason.
+Avocados contain monounsaturated fat, which is actually a "healthy" fat that may contribute to improved cholesterol levels.
 Avocados also provide significant amounts of fiber, potassium and numerous vitamins.
-For a healthy appetizer or a pick-me-up between mealtimes, enjoy a moderately-sized portion of guacamole with nutritious, low-fat dipping snacks.
+For a healthy appetizer or a pick-me-up between mealtimes, enjoy a moderate-sized portion of guacamole with nutritious, low-fat dipping snacks like the ones below.

 Video of the Day